endevver/mt-plugin-puboffline/README.md

 This template tag can be used to output templates differently when publishing for offline distribution.

+# Release Notes

+* The copying of static files cannot follow symlinks.
+If your mt-static directory utilizes symlinks, please switch to hard links or physically copy the files to the mt-static directory.

 # Installation

 To install this plugin follow the instructions found here: